For SellersMarket Data

 EBITDA Multiple Range: 4-10x

-Consumer products companies with strong brand recognition, retail distribution, and high gross margins trade at the top of this range.
-Commodity consumer products trade lower.
+Consumer products companies with strong brand recognition, established retail distribution, and high gross margins trade at the upper end of this range.
+Commodity consumer products typically trade lower.

 Construction and Specialty Trades